Distributed Multi-Node Jobs#

 $ ssh mycluster-worker2

-Executing a Distributed Ray Program#
+Executing a distributed Ray program#

 $ wget https://raw.githubusercontent.com/skypilot-org/skypilot/master/examples/distributed_ray_train/train.py